Lewis G. Watkins: Biography

 Lewis Watkins was born on June 6, 1925, in Seneca, South Carolina.
+In 1943, he dropped out of high school to join the U.S Navy during World War II.

-He graduated from Greenville High School, South Carolina in 1949.
-He was a member of the Greenville Police Department when he enlisted in the United States Marine Corps on September 12, 1950.
+After returning home, he graduated high school, taking a job as a member of the Greenville Police Department. on September 12, 1950, he enlisted in the United States Marine Corps.
 After training at Parris Island, South Carolina.
 He served at Camp Lejeune, North Carolina, and Camp Pendleton, California before being deployed to Korea.

 On October 7, 1952, Sergeant Watkins' platoon was assigned to retake an outpost from the enemy.
 Although wounded in the fight, he placed automatic fire on the enemy machine gun position holding up the assault.
 When an enemy grenade landed among his men, he shoved them aside, picked up the grenade, and attempted to throw it at the enemy.
 The grenade exploded in his hand and wounded him mortally.

 His parents, Mr. and Mrs. Fred Watkins of Seneca, South Carolina, received notification that their son had been awarded the nation's highest decoration, the Medal of Honor, in a letter from General Lemuel C. Shepherd, Jr., Commandant of the Marine Corps.
 The Watkins family later donated the medal to the Patriot's Hall Veterans Museum in Walhalla, South Carolina.
 Lewis Watkins is Oconee County's only Medal of Honor recipient.

-Decorations

-In addition to the Medal of Honor, Watkins decorations include: the Purple Heart; Korean Service Medal with two bronze stars; and the United Nations Service Medal.